d-s-i/starknet-analyzer/README.md

 # Contain

+Organizers:
 1) `BlockAnalyzer` - Given a block, organize transactions with events and calldata to each funcions (if possible).
 2) `TransactionCallAnalyzer` - Given a transaction, can manipulate and organize the calldata and events.
 Used by BlockAnalyzer.
 3) `ContractCallAnalyzer` - Organize inputs, outputs and events of a function call for a given contract.

+Organizers take a calldata and organize it into a usable object.

+Analyzers:
+1) `QueryHelpers` - A simple class for recurring queries that store those recurring results.
+If a recurring query has already been made, it doesn't query it again and save you a node call.
+2) `TransferAnalyzer` - Given a block, return all transfers IN and OUT for every account that made a transfer within the block (as long as a standard Transfer event was triggered)
+3) `SwapAnalyzer` - Given a block, return all swaps made by an account within the block (as long as a known swap event was triggered).
+Currently support Mesh Finance and Alpha Road.
+Hoping to add more
+4) `EventAnalyzer` - Given a block, return all swaps and transfers made within the block.
+It is a little bit more efficient than `SwapAnalyzer` or `TransferAnalyzer` alone as it store more data in the `QueryHelper` class.
+Hoping to add Liquidation soon.

 # Tips